My December: Singles

-However, in an interview with Nashville radio station 107.5 The River, Clarkson said that she released "Sober" so early because she wanted to show the diversity of music in My December.
-In July 2007, "Sober" was a highlight of Clarkson's five-song set at Live Earth at Giants Stadium, with the audience audibly applauding her vocal line during the song's climax near the end.
-It has also been considered as a fan favorite from the album.
-"Sober" did have a featured spot in Clarkson's My December Tour, being played at the start of the encores and receiving a strong audience response.
-No music video was made for the song.
+The album's second single, "Sober", was released to radio on June 6, 2007, merely six weeks after "Never Again" had been serviced to airplay.
+"Sober" struggled commercially, peaking at number 93 on the Billboard Pop 100 chart—based on mainstream top 40 radio airplay and digital sales—and reaching number 10 on the Bubbling Under Hot 100 Singles chart, marking it as Clarkson's lowest-charting single in the United States to that point.
+The song's underperformance had significant implications for the album's commercial trajectory, with sales of My December in the US slowing sharply in the wake of its release.
+Consequently, no additional singles from the album were issued domestically.

 "One Minute" managed to gain airplay in Australia, which led the label to officially release it as the second single there and the third single overall.
 A CD single was released on September 22, 2007.
-However, it ultimately failed to make a major dent in Australia, debuting at number 36 on the charts before quickly exiting.
-"Don't Waste Your Time" was released as the third and final single and the fourth single overall.
-It was released in several European countries via iTunes in fall of 2007.
-It was released as a CD single in Germany in December 2007.
-It was also released in Australia in February 2008.
-A music video was released to promote the song and combined real-life images and computer-animated graphics.
+However, it ultimately failed to make a major dent in Australia, debuting at number 36 on Australian Singles Chart before quickly exiting.
+"Don't Waste Your Time" was issued as the third and final single from My December and the fourth single overall.
+The song was released digitally in several European territories in fall 2007, followed by a CD single release in Germany in December 2007, and later in Australia in February 2008, reaching number 93 on the German Singles Chart.